Zer0AlmostNull/pysnake/README.md

 # PYSnake

-Thats fairy simple snake like game coded in python.
-With graphical interface made with pygame.
+That's a fairly simple snake like game coded in python.
+With graphical interface made using pygame.

 ## A simple API